Alfa Romeo and Chrysler delays cast cloud over Fiat

-And in a move that could add to investor uncertainty, Fiat boss Sergio Marchionne on Friday cancelled his appearances at the Frankfurt car show on the eve of the event, due to "last minute unforeseen business commitments."
-He also did not turn up to watch Fiat-owned Ferrari challenge its rival Formula 1 teams at the Monza Grand Prix race on Sunday, as scheduled.
+And in a move that could add to investors' concerns, Fiat chief executive Sergio Marchionne on Friday cancelled his appearances at the Frankfurt car show on the eve of the event, due to "last minute unforeseen business commitments."
+He also did not turn up to watch Fiat-owned Ferrari challenge its rival Formula 1 teams at the Monza Gran Prix race on Sunday, as scheduled.

 Europe's car market has been hammered by years of austerity.
 But signs of life in even some of the long-suffering southern European economies have raised hopes that demand might finally start to pick up next year.